akodakkal/SWE_TechnicalGuide/README.md

 ## 1. Preprocessing

-Preprocessing refers to generating data for solving.
-In this project, it is carried out by generating CAD modelling and mesh generation for the Structure and Fluid domain in GiD.
+Preprocessing involves preparing the input data required for the simulation.
+For this project, this data consists of the mesh details for the fluid domain and its the project parameters, which are obtained using GiD.
 GiD is a licensed software that will be provided during the course.
 [Installation Guides](pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation%20Guides/GiD.md).
 Preprocessing with GiD is explained in [Preprocessing](pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Preprocessing.md)

 ## 2. Solving

-KratosMultiphysics is an open-source multiphysics solver developed by CIMNE (International Center for Numerical Methods in Engineering).
-It includes several applications such as Fluid Dynamics, Structural Mechanics, and Optimization.
+KratosMultiphysics an open-source multiphysics software developed by CIMNE (International Center for Numerical Methods in Engineering) will be used as solver.
+Kratos several applications such as Fluid Dynamics, Structural Mechanics, and Optimization.
 In this project, the Fluid Mechanics Application of Kratos will be used for CFD simulations - [KratosMultiphysics Installation Guides](pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation%20Guides/Kratos_with_Python.md).
 For more information about Kratos and its use cases - [Kratos Documentation](https://kratosmultiphysics.github.io/Kratos/).
 Solver information for Kratos relating to this project is explained in [Solving](pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Remote_Computing.md)

 ## 3. Postprocessing